 In 2003, the suburb of Glebe and Bellevue came under the jurisdiction of the City of Sydney Council.
 In 2005, the City of Sydney commissioned a Conservation Management Plan for Bellevue and a DA was approved for its restoration and refurbishment (DA2005/26) as part of Glebe foreshore parks upgrading.
 On 3 March 2007 an open day was held at Bellevue to celebrate the completion of the building's restoration.
 The house remains in the ownership of the City of Sydney.

 A cafe was operating out of Bellevue in 2011 (Central News, 12/1/2011).

 SMH Good Food guide (6/2/2018) notes new cafe/restaurant operator Anthony Moskovitz to 'rebirth' the Blackwattle cafe site as 'Antoine at the Cottage', to open March 2018 under the restrictions of the last tenant.
-The cafe closed a few years ago (with neighbours' objections).
-AM to try to get changes through later: valet parking in evenings, 80 sq.m.vegie garden and takeaway.
+The cafe closed a few years ago (after neighbours' objections).
+Mr Moskovitz will try to get changes through later: valet parking in evenings, 80 sq.m. of vegetable garden and takeaway.
 The previous tenant, the Tea Room QVB walked away from the site in 2007 after many local residents opposed their DA (SMH, Good Food, 6/2/18, 2).

 Mr Moskovitz's plans for expanding the restaurant's offering and capacity (to 152 seats and 96 covers-cafe, running seven days, 6am-10pm) have been scuppered by Sydney City Council's Local Planning Panel, who found them inconsistent with the DCP 2012, and representing too much intensification of traffic, parking and noise issues (James, 2018).